sitamgithub-MSIT/PicQ/README.md

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to this project, please raise an issue to discuss the changes you would like to make.
+If you would like to contribute to this project, please raise an issue to discuss the changes you want to make.
 Once the changes are approved, you can create a pull request.

 ## License